C0D3D3V/Moodle-DL/README.md

     - This flag is used to skip the downloading of files.
     - This allows the local database to be updated to the latest version of Moodle without having to download all files.

+- `--sso`
+    - This flag is used to indicate that a Single Sign On (SSO) login to your Moodle is required.
+    - Can be combined with `--init` and `--new-token`.